QubesOS/qubes-doc/security/split-gpg.md

 GnuPG backend is protected by a passphrase, it will give a *"Inappropriate ioctl for device"* error.
 Avoid setting passphrases for the private keys in the GPG backend domain, it won't provide extra security anyway, as explained before.
-Unfortunately you can set empty passphrases no matter what `pinentry-*` package you are using.
+Unfortunately you can't set empty passphrases no matter what `pinentry-*` package you are using.
 If you are generating a new key pair, or if you have a private key that already has a passphrase and use
 `gpg2 --edit-key {key_id}`, then `passwd`, then pinentry won't allow setting an